DNA Test results for the McMahon Surname Project

 Over time a fair number of non-McMahon matches have come to light.
 Some of these are known adopted names while others are suspected of being adopted names.
 Prior to record keeping (mid 19th c.) fostering sons between chieftains was a common practice which no doubt could have accounted for some switching names and DNA.

-Patrick McMahon joined the Project as a Co-administrator in April 2012.
+Patrick McMahon joined the Project as a Co-administrator in April 2012 and took over full Administrator responsibilities shortly thereafter.

-A new layout of categories was issued in May 2012.
+A new layout of categories was issued in May 2012 followed by several updates.

 Please do not hesitate to contact us at any time.